NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 ## Tableau
   [Beijing Air Quality Data Analysis on Tableau](https://public.tableau.com/app/profile/naseema.omer/viz/BeijingAirQualityDataAnalysis/BeijingAirQualityDataAnalysis)

   Explored data, and analysis on actual data in Tableau to visualize trends.
-The prediction trends are in agreement with the trends seen in Tableau.
+The predicted trends agree with the trends seen in Tableau.

 <img src="Images\TableauDashboard.PNG" alt="By Month and Date 2013-2017 for O3, and CO" width="800" height="500">

 * O3 levels are higher in the summer months.
-Temperature is higher in the summer months.
+The temperature is higher in the summer months.

 * CO levels seem to be lower in the summer months in comparison to the colder weathered months.
-Temperature is lower in the winter months.
+The temperature is lower in the winter months.

 # Next Steps / Recommendations
 * Models may be improved by obtaining
-  * more data (for example, by adding more recent data since February 2017 from Beijing),
+  * More data (for example, by adding more recent data since February 2017 from Beijing),
-  * selecting a larger data set,
+  * Selecting a larger data set,
-  * including fewer independent variables,
+  * Including fewer independent variables,
-  * modifying some parameters for example Test Size,
+  * Modifying some parameters for example Test Size,
-  * exploring prediction values for other pollutant compounds,
+  * Exploring prediction values for other pollutant compounds,
-  * performing seasonal time series analysis.
+  * Performing seasonal time series analysis.
 * Trying additional different models and selecting the better / best models.

 # Acknowledgements: